 Rasputin and the Romanovs

-Alexandra—with a brusque demeanor and distaste for Russian culture—was unpopular with the Russian people.
+Alexandra—with a brusque demeanor and distaste for Russian culture—was disliked by most of the Russian people.
 Her German ancestry and her devotion to Russian mystic Grigori Rasputin contributed to her unpopularity.
 She believed the self-proclaimed holy man could cure her son Alexei’s chronic illness.

 Alexei, the only son and heir to the throne, suffered from severe hemophilia, and was often confined to bed.
 Hemophilia is an inherited disease in which the blood doesn’t clot normally, causing excessive bleeding after any injury.
 (Many relatives of Queen Victoria inherited the disease, which was sometimes referred to as “the royal disease.”)